 Apart from that though, I found this a very enjoyable way to while away an hour or so.
 Just like colouring in, completing these pictures is an absorbing and relaxing process and it's a lot of fun watching the picture gradually emerge from the pattern of dots.
 I'm looking forward to working my way through the rest of the pictures in the book... and maybe even colouring them in afterwards!

 The 1000 Dot to Dot Book: Masterpieces is published by The Ilex Press.
 RRP £9.99.
-It's available from Amazon UK, Amazon USA and many other bookshops.
+It's available from Amazon UK, Amazon USA, the Book Depository and many other bookshops.

 Please note: the publisher sent me a free review copy of this book.
-The Amazon links in this post are affiliate links.
+The Amazon and Book Depository links in this post are affiliate links.